 As of 2022, Nature Air is no longer operating.
 Nature Air temporarily ceased operations in enero 2018 but its operating licence was indefinitely suspended by the civil aviation authority of Costa Rica in mayo 2018.
 The civil aviation authority of Costa Rica states that the airline had a lack of aircraft in its fleet which was one of the reasons Nature Air ceased operations.

-However, the airline announced in early 2020 that it is focused on resuming operations.
-The airline will start up providing various routes, using 50-seater jets, to ten Central and South American destinations.
+In 2020, Nature Air had plans to restart operations.
+The airline had plans to restart by providing various routes, using 50-seater jets, to ten Central and South American destinations.

 Before suspending operations in 2018, the airline served destinations including Golfito, Barra Colorado, Liberia, Nosara Beach, Palmar, Puerto Jimenez, Punta Islita, Quepos, San José, Tamarindo, Tambor and Tortuguero.
 In addition to their domestic services, Nature Air also offered two international routes to Bocas del Toro in Panama and Managua in Nicaragua.

 Please note: The following baggage information applied before the airline ceased operations.
-As the airline is re-starting, the baggage allowance may change and will be confirmed during the booking process.
+As the airline is supposedly restarting, the baggage allowance may change and will be confirmed during the booking process.

 Nature Air permitted between 15 lbs and 40 lbs of checked baggage per person, which was determined by the fare class purchased.

 Nature Air permitted all passengers to bring one piece of carry-on luggage as long as it didn't exceed the 10-pound weight limit and a maximum size not exceeding 33 linear inches / 84 cm (length + height + width).

 The airline does not currently offer online check-in.